Apply for a Scholarship

 Are scholarships ever given for reasons other than financial need?
 Yes...

-• Each year seven Bill Spaulding Merit Awards of $600 each are awarded to exceptional high school seniors.
-Invitations are sent to students that are college-bound high school seniors in the top 10% of their class and a Wakefield resident.
-See 2023 Application Form
+- Each year seven Bill Spaulding Merit Awards are awarded to exceptional high school seniors.
+Invitations are sent to students that are college-bound high school seniors in the top 10% of their class and a Wakefield resident or a METCO student who attended WMHS all four years.